poppinss/dev-utils/README.md

 ## Filesystem
 When writing tests, you may want to create some Javascript, or JSON files and then remove them after each test.

-The process seems straight forward, until you realize that Node.js caches the script files and remove a file from the disk, doesn't removes it from Node.js cache.
+The process seems straight forward, until you realize that Node.js caches the script files and removing a file from the disk, doesn't removes it from Node.js cache.

 ### The problem